 The Waves opened the season with a 2-1 series win over Oakland

 Pepperdine head coach Rick Hirtensteiner announced the first addition to his new coaching staff with the hiring of assistant Cooper Fouts in July of 2015.
 Fouts was previously with the Waves as a volunteer assistant for two seasons (2011-12).
+He enters his second season in 2017.

 “Cooper is a tremendous recruiter, coach, husband, and father,” said Hirtensteiner.
 “His work ethic is unmatched and his energy is second to none.
 Cooper holds Pepperdine baseball and the overall mission of the University in high regard, and is an outstanding fit for the program.
 I expect Cooper to make an immediate impact on the program and in the lives of our student athletes.
 I am excited to have Cooper back in a Waves uniform.”